 The sus4 chord is frequently used with the fifth scale degree, and will often resolve down to a standard V chord.
 Good examples occur throughout Gnarls Barkley’s “Crazy.”

 The song is in C# minor, and follows a i/III/VI/V progression.
-Before the V chord (G# major) arrives, however, Gnarls Barkley inserts a G#sus4 chord to increase our anticipation.
+Before the V chord (G# major) arrives, however, Gnarls Barkley insert a G#sus4 chord to increase our anticipation.

 We can use the sus4 with other degrees of the scale as well.
 The first verse of the Who’s “Pinball Wizard” sits somewhere between B major and B minor, using a chain of sus4 chords that resolve to major chords to produce a descending chromatic line.